genome

 Sequencing (Research Page)

-Determination of nucleotide sequences remain an integral component of fundamental genetics and genomics-based research.
-Small-scale Sanger sequencing continues to be used for routine validation of DNA cloning procedures.
+Determination of nucleotide sequences remains an integral component of fundamental genetics and genomics-based research.
+Small-scale Sanger sequencing has been offered as a service at the site of the James Hutton Institute for over 30 years and...

 September 9, 2011